emilgodsk/dotfiles/README.md

 1. Update macOS to the latest version & Install Xcode from the App Store
 2. Open Xcode and accept the license agreement and run the `xcode-select --install` command in the terminal
+3. Setup ssh keys for accessing repositories
-3. Clone this repo to `~/.dotfiles`
+4. Clone this repo to `~/.dotfiles`
-4. Run `install.sh` to start the installation
+5. Run `install.sh` to start the installation
-5. Restart your computer to finalize the process
+6. Restart your computer to finalize the process

 ## Thanks To...